Key takeaways:

 How an FQDN works

-Each time you search online, your device sends and receives packets of data accross different servers.
+Each time you search online, your device sends and receives packets of data across different servers.
 It’s a fast process.

-To achieve this, every web server or device is given a corresponding IP address, a set of numbers that lets your device interact with others.
+To achieve this, every web server or device is assigned a corresponding IP address, a set of numbers that enables your device to interact with others.
 Why?
 Because computers don’t process words, they rely on numerical data.

 Examples of FQDN in real life